Details

 On 11 December 1938, she was handed over to the Irish Government at Cobh to continue in service at Haulbowline dockyard, and remained in use there until 1987.

-The vessel is now at Bideford, Devon, where a restoration programme had been started at Peter Herbert.
+The vessel is now at Bideford, Devon, where a restoration programme had been started by Peter Herbert.
 Her original engine was a six-cylinder diesel (by Mirrlees, Bickerton & Day, 125bhp, speed 8 knots); she now has a larger diesel engine (built in 1975, and probably fitted then).

 Source: Paul Brown, Historic Ships The Survivors (Amberley, 2010), updated Mar 2011.